Kawanami-git/MPFS_DISCOVERY_KIT/README.md

 However, parts of this repository are derived from or based on Microchip and Yocto components, which fall under their own licenses:

 - **HSS (Hart Software Services)** is published under the [Microchip License](https://github.com/polarfire-soc/hart-software-services/blob/master/LICENSE.md).
-- **yocto** is under both the [Microchip license and the Yocto License](https://github.com/polarfire-soc/meta-polarfire-soc-yocto-bsp/blob/master/LICENSE).
+- **meta-mchp** is under both the [Microchip license](https://github.com/linux4microchip/meta-mchp/blob/scarthgap/meta-mchp-polarfire-soc/COPYING.MIT).
 - **FPGA** is derived from the Microchip reference design for MPFS_DISCOVERY_KIT and is subject to both [Microchip’s original license](https://github.com/polarfire-soc/polarfire-soc-discovery-kit-reference-design/blob/main/LICENSE.md) **and** the MIT License.

 <br>